-The increase in current assets and slight decrease in unrestricted net assets is the result of experiencing positive cash flow for the year ended June 30, 2011 in the amount of \$12,592.
-The substantial increase in total net assets is due in part to the \$10,000 grant received from the Lawton Fort Sill Chamber to purchase equipment which will be done in the current fiscal year.
-The reduction in capital assets of 5.7% is the result of having no significant capital asset additions while depreciation expense of \$5,900 was recorded for the year ended June 30, 2011.
-Liabilities increased by 77% from the amount reported in the prior year due to the balance payables to the City of Lawton at year end.
+The decrease in current assets and unrestricted net assets is the result of purchasing the video projection system resulting in negative cash flow for the year ended June 30, 2012 in the amount of \$32,859.
+The substantial increase in total net assets is due in part to the \$10,000 final payment of the grant received from the Lawton Fort Sill Chamber to purchase the video projection system.
+The increase in capital assets of \$45,445 or 129% from the prior year is a result of the addition of the video projection system with depreciation expense of \$8,315 recorded for the year ended June 30, 2012.
+Liabilities increased by \$1,107 or 156% from the prior year due to the balance payables to the City of Lawton at year end.

-The following is a condensed summary of the Statement of Revenues, Expenses and Changes in Net Assets for the year ended June 30, 2011 as compared to the prior year:
+The following is a condensed summary of the Statement of Revenues, Expenses and Changes in Net Assets for the year ended June 30, 2012 as compared to the prior year: